Hizmet MovementRumi Admin2024-01-04T16:58:29+00:00

-Hizmet is a transnational civil society initiative that advocates for the ideals of human rights, equal opportunity, democracy, non-violence, and the emphatic acceptance of religious and cultural diversity.
+Rumi Forum is affiliated with the Hizmet Movement.
+Hizmet Movement is a transnational civil society network that advocates for the ideals of human rights, equal opportunity, democracy, non-violence, and the emphatic acceptance of religious and cultural diversity.

 Hizmet began in Turkey as a grassroots community in the 1970s in the context of social challenges being faced at the time: violent conflict among ideologically and politically driven youth, desperate economic conditions, and decades of the state-imposed ideology of discrimination where the un-elected members of the state penetrated excessively in people’s lives and mandated a particular lifestyle.
 Over the years, Hizmet has transformed from a grassroots community in Turkey to a wider social effort around the world where participants come from all walks of life — they are culturally, geographically, linguistically, and religiously diverse.

 Overcome ignorance through investing in education for cultivating virtuous individuals,

 Eradicate poverty through charity, humanitarian relief and business entrepreneurship, and

 Prevent conflict through interfaith dialogue, intercultural understanding, and intergroup engagement.

 Hizmet is not a religious effort; it is open to every person who shares its core values regardless of whether their values are rooted in Muslim, Christian, Jewish, Hindu, Buddhist, agnostic, or any other faith.
 In fact, in areas where Hindu, Buddhist, or other religions are a majority, Hizmet supporters include members of those faiths.

 One of the core ideals of Hizmet is not just an emphatic acceptance of religious, cultural, social, and political diversity, but the actual celebration of this diversity because Hizmet participants consider this diversity as divine will.